-Smithfield is a decidedly white-collar town, with fully 87.12% of the workforce employed in white-collar jobs, well above the national average.
+Smithfield is a decidedly white-collar town, with fully 87.31% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Smithfield is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Smithfield who work in office and administrative support (16.77%), sales jobs (9.82%), and management occupations (8.64%).
+There are especially a lot of people living in Smithfield who work in office and administrative support (14.18%), management occupations (11.08%), and sales jobs (10.18%).

 Also of interest is that Smithfield has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Smithfield is a college town.
-There are a lot of students in Smithfield attending college, and as a result Smithfield provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Smithfield is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Smithfield enrolled in college, Smithfield has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of Smithfield citizens is very high relative to the national average among all cities (21.84%): 34.26% of adults in Smithfield have a bachelor's degree or even advanced degree.
+The population of Smithfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.46% of adults in Smithfield have a bachelor's degree or even advanced degree.

-The per capita income in Smithfield in 2010 was $32,099, which is lower middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $128,396 for a family of four.
+The per capita income in Smithfield in 2010 was $36,534, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $146,136 for a family of four.

 The people who call Smithfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smithfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Smithfield include Irish, French , English, and French Canadian.
+Important ancestries of people in Smithfield include Italian, Irish, French, English, and French Canadian.